Pleural Thickening Compensation Claims

 It is very important to make a pleural thickening claim wherever there is a compensable level of disability, even at the lower end of the disability scale (let us work this out for you).
 This is because if a person does not make a claim within the stated period dictated by the law (often three years from the date of diagnosis), then they can be prevented from bringing any future claims if their condition worsens or they develop another asbestos-related condition.

-It is important that you speak to a specialist lawyer who can help you understand the legal process and make an informed decision about making a claim.
-While nothing can reverse what has happened, instructing a solicitor who specialises in asbestos illnesses can make things considerably easier for everyone involved.
+It is important that you speak to a lawyer who can help you understand the legal process and make an informed decision about making a claim.
+While nothing can reverse what has happened, instructing a solicitor can make things considerably easier for everyone involved.

 The legal costs in these cases are recoverable from the responsible party.
 We will pursue the claim under an agreement with you commonly known as a “no win no fee” agreement.